kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 * TODO with the second PIO port hook up and debug the sound card
 * TODO PICK word to pick a value at a given value on stack and move to TOS
-* TODO Fix NUM2STR.
-* TODO Fix LEFT
-* TODO Fix RIGHT
-* TODO Fix 2SWAP
 * TODO Change NOTE to PLAY and use a stream of items on stack
-* TODO Fix KEY
-* TODO Fix IS
 * TO TEST need word to report where cursor current at
-* TODO add more editing features
-* TODO fix editor bugs
-* TODO fix editor issues
-* TODO Editor issue insert mid string causes loss of zero term giving random data
-* TODO Backspace mid string does not clean up shifted text
-* TODO Jump to end of line does not work should set to the number in last debug display
-* TODO If cursor at end of line, when go back it leaves custor displayed
 * TODO Take the vid out handshake lines and code up a Pico to handle display.
 * TODO Pico to handle display to have two way return of data
 * TODO Create a disk UI in native asm for robustness and speed?